 Section 1.(a) would allow associations that had been in existence for two years, rather than five, to obtain licensure as a MEWA.
-It would also require MEWAs to have one substantial business purpose other than offering insurance, have a commonality of interest, and to consist of at least 500 covered lives.
+It would also require MEWAs to have one substantial business purpose other than offering insurance and have a commonality of interest.